pytorch/tutorials/intermediate_source/torchserve_with_ipex_2.rst

 Exercise
 ^^^^^^^^
 Let's profile optimized operator with Intel® Extension for PyTorch*.
-We'll compare with and without the lines in code changes.
+We will compare with and without the lines in code changes.

 As in the previous exercises, we'll bind the workload to physical cores of the first socket.